psycho-baller/psycho-baller/README.md

 🌟 Welcome to my GitHub profile!
 I'm a passionate explorer driven by a desire to build impactful solutions and share knowledge with the world.
 I'm particularly interested in the intersection of app/web development and transformative technologies like AI, [LLMs](https://en.wikipedia.org/wiki/Large_language_model), [HCI](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction), and UX.

-🔭 Currently, I am primarily focused on developing [SnipTube](https://sniptube.tech), a browser extension for YouTube, alongside managing [my YouTube channel](https://www.youtube.com/@ramimaalouf) where I offer tutorials and knowledge I gained through my unique experiences
+🔭 Currently, I am primarily focused on developing [Rooots](https://github.com/psycho-baller/convo-topics) and [Orbit](https://github.com/psycho-baller/Orbit), 2 mobile apps that will change the way you socialize (for the better obviously).
+I also occasionally publish videos in [my YouTube channel](https://www.youtube.com/@ramimaalouf) where I offer tutorials and knowledge I gained through my unique experiences

-🚀 I’m currently working as a Software Developer Intern at 👁️🐝Ⓜ️, specifically with [IBM Skills Network](https://github.com/ibm-skills-network)

 💡 I believe in the power of collaboration and am always on the lookout for exciting projects that make a difference.
 If you're spearheading an impactful project that seeks to make a difference, feel free to connect with me in the platform of your choice through the buttons below or the links in my profile